By the Numbers

 One additional MER technical elective from above

-Other 200-level or higher CER, IER or SER course with program coordinator approval
+Other 200-level or higher CER, IER or SER course with program director approval

 Additional course details